crud89/DotNetWithCMake/README.md

 ## Project Structure

 There are two top-level projects: *WinFormsApp* and *WpfApp*.
 Both projects create executables and depend on the projects *CSharpLib* and *CppCliLib*, which create managed DLL assemblies.
-Both of them depend on a common *CommonLib* project, which also is a managed DLL assembly and demonstrates is used to demonstrate how to call a C# library from a C++/CLI library.
+Both of them depend on a common *CommonLib* project, which also is a managed DLL assembly and is used to demonstrate how to call a C# library from a C++/CLI library.

 The *CommonLib* defines the `IHello` interface, which looks like this: